 An intake of 1 ALI of I-131 will deliver 400 mSv to the thyroid, and hence 20 mSv of weighted dose, within six weeks or so.
 1 ALI of plutonium-239 will deliver 2,000 mSv to bone, and will also result in 20 mSv of weighted dose.
-Neither of these examples is at all likely in practice - certainly not the plutonium - but I'm trying to get you to get a grip on the principles here.
+The difference is that the Pu-239 dose will be delivered over your lifetime.
+Neither of these examples is at all likely in practice -

+- certainly not the plutonium - but I'm trying to get you to grasp the principles here.
-The 20 mSv weighted dose from Pu-239 will be spread over a very long time.

 Fig. 8.1 shows how the dose from an intake of 1 ALI every year would be delivered.
-The important thing to realize is that the annual dose limit will never be exceeded, even after 50 years of occupational exposure in the case of Pu-239, provided that you do not take in more than 1 ALI of a radionuclide each year.
+For the shortlived I-131, almost all of the dose will be delivered within a couple of months.
+For the long-lived Pu-239, the dose from an intake of 1 ALI will be delivered over your lifetime.
+This means that an intake of 1 ALI each year will result in a dose gradually increasing each year until you get the full 20 mSv of weighted dose after 50 years.
+The important thing to realise is that the annual dose limit will never be exceeded, even after 50 years of occupational exposure in the case of Pu-239, provided that you do not take in more than 1 ALI of a radionuclide each year.
 This of course assumes that this is the only source of exposure.

 The ICRP actually lists two values of the ALI for each radionuclide.
-One is for inhalation and the other is for ingestion.
-Since ingested materials are normally cleared from the body much faster than inhaled materials, the ALI for the ingestion pathway is usually larger than the ALI for the inhalation pathway.
+One is for inhalation; the other is for ingestion.
+The ALI for the ingestion pathway is usually larger than the ALI for inhalation, because ingested materials are normally cleared more quickly from the body than inhaled materials.